 Muncie Industrial Revolving Loan Fund

 This program offers up to thirty-three percent (percent) of a project cost up to $450,000 for projects that create or retain jobs.
 Funds can be used for the purchase of fixed assets or working capital.
 Applicants are required to provide a detailed business plan.
 The MIRLF loan is subordinated to that of a private lender and the interest rate is fixed.
-The program is administered by the Muncie Redevelopment Commission and funds can be used by business in the City of Muncie and contiguous areas.
+The program is administered by the Muncie Industrial Revolving Loan Fund Board, and funds can be used by businesses in the City of Muncie and the Industria Centre Industrial Park.

 Rural Revolving Loan Fund